 Director & Newsletter Editor

 I am a native Houstonian and have until recently lived my entire life on my great grandparents homestead in the Fairbanks area.
-Sadly, recent industrialization and commercial encroachment left my family and I with no choice but to relocate.
-I am building a new home in a wooded subdivision near Huntsville.
-Although further away, I plan on continuing my membership with WHAGS, in person and virtually.
+Sadly, recent industrialization and commercial encroachment left my family and me with no choice but to relocate to a new home in a wooded subdivision near Huntsville.
+Although farther away, I plan on continuing my membership with WHAGS, in person and virtually.

 I enjoy working with the leadership team and I’m looking forward to doing what I can to help our genealogy society succeed.